England Football Online

 8 September 1883 OL Heart of Midlothian FC 3 0

 team notes: Although he was never named in the original line-up, Jimmy Quinn (The Celtic FC) seemed to be the selector's choice at centre-forward, but he 'was paying the penalty for misconducting himself in a recent cup-tie'.
+Following his unwanted attention on Rangers' Alex Craig in the Glasgow derby the previous Saturday, which was also a Scottish Cup semi-final match, he was sent from the field, which in turn, caused a crowd reaction that involved the referee, Tom Robertson, being assaulted.
 He was suspended for a month.
-He had kicked out at Craig (Rangers FC), and the resultant sending off ended in a crowd invasion.

 2-3-5 Lyall -